 Your presence and attention in class is critical to the collective classroom experience.
 Because of that, I grade attendance.
 You may have up to two unexcused absences without losing attendance credit.
+You don't need to provide an explanation for an unexcused absence.
 Excused absences also will not affect your attendance grade.
-Do not come to class if you think you might have COVID, if you have COVID, or if you have been contact traced.
-Just let me know in advance that you cannot make it to class.
-You will not lose attendance credit in that case.
 You will also be given access to that day's class video.
+Please keep in mind that excused absences are given only for extenuating circumstances such as illness or family emergencies.
+Simply filling in a course absence report does not make an absence excused.